adaptris/adaptris.github.io/_posts/2018-05-10-jira-interlok-msteams.markdown

 ## Making it project neutral

 If we didn't want to have to setup a new Jira webhook for every project (we generally restrict how/when webhooks are triggered via JQL) then we need a database that maps the project to a Teams webhook URL.
 The easiest way to do this is with a CSV file and then use [csvjdbc](http://csvjdbc.sourceforge.net/) to treat it as a database.
-That's pretty simple thing to do then.
 If we have a file called `teams.csv` in the directory _csvjdbc_ and it contains simply

 ```
 PROJECT_NAME,TEAMS_URL